fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 You can find various ways to install osquery on your hosts at https://osquery.io/downloads.
 Once you have installed osquery, you need to do three things on your hosts:

-- Set up your Fleet enroll secret
+- Set up your Fleet enroll secret.
 - Provide the TLS certificate that osquery will use to communicate with Fleet
 - Configure and launch osqueryd